 Interestingly, almost all components of the A. carnosus species have been studied for their phytochemical properties, except for the seeds, and different phytoconstituents have yet to be isolated.
 Several significant phytoconstituents that have been documented include alpha-cis-burganotene, caryophyllene, beta-selinene, luteolin, and apigenin.

 I recommend referencing this table as indicated in the author guidelines.

 See: https://reviewerhub.org/general-guideline-for-authors/

 Table 1.
-Phytochemical composition of the A. carnosus
+Phytochemical composition of A. carnosus